 Have you ever wondered who’s responsible for making passports in different countries?
 Let’s take a closer look at the companies that handle this important task.
 Security Printing 2024 Passport

 and it’s entrusted to highly secure companies and facilities.
 Passports come with various security features like holograms, special fibers, tamper-proof materials, and electronic data that make them are extremely difficult to forge.
 While the International Civil Aviation Organization (ICAO) sets the basic rules for passport design, each country can decide which security features they want to include.

 Meet the Experts

 It’s not just about printing; it’s about creating a document that’s nearly impossible to fake.
-The companies mentioned below are experts in secure printing and are known for producing some of the world’s most secure travel documents.
+The companies mentioned in the list are experts in secure printing and are known for producing some of the world’s most secure travel documents.
 They play a crucial role in ensuring that global travel remains safe and secure.
-Intergraf Currency and Identity
+Security Printing 2024 Passport

 Advancements in Security Measures